 Growing the same genetics in a different environment can also affect the cannabinoids and terpenes it contains.
 The cannabinoid-terpenoid profile of a cannabis plant also depends upon when it was harvested during its flowering cycle – it makes a difference if a plant was harvested at nine weeks or ten weeks.

 7. Don’t forget the acidic cannabinoids, like THCA and CBDA.

 These molecules are the acidic, non-decarboxylated precursors to THC and CBD: tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA).
 “Decarboxylation” refers to the loss of a carbon dioxide (CO2) molecule.
 Losing CO2 via light, heat or pressure converts THCA into THC and CBDA into CBD.

-Also, acidic cannabinoids are often very volatile, meaning heat, light, and air will convert them into THC, CBD etc., and degrade them over time.
+Also, acidic cannabinoids are often very volatile, meaning heat, light, and air will convert them into THC, CBD, etc., and degrade them over time.
 This means that the only feasible way for patients to consume these compounds is to ingest whole plant preparations that have not been extracted using heat.
-High-quality, tested ethanol extractions, oil extractions ,and pressure extractions are likely best preserve these cannabinoids for medically-minded people.
+High-quality, tested ethanol extractions, oil extractions, and pressure extractions are likely best to preserve these cannabinoids for medically-minded people.

 Although there is some debate around how useful the acidic cannabinoids are, some evidence suggests that they have their uses, such as showing that cannabinoids like CBDA have significant anti-inflammatory properties.